aiHelpmate/aiHelpmate/README.md

 ## Hi there 👋

-I am a third-year undergraduate student studying Data Science at the [University of Liverpool](https://www.liverpool.ac.uk).
+I am a forth-year undergraduate student studying Data Science at the [University of Liverpool](https://www.liverpool.ac.uk).
 I am passionate about Agentic RL and am striving to conduct more in-depth exploration in this field.

 <!--